artthirt/video-donwloader-scripts/README.md

-## Donwloading m3u8 to a mp4 container
+## Downloading m3u8 to a mp4 container

 ###  build stand-alone app